jaiswaladi246/30-Days-Of-DevOps/DAY-1.md

 Real-World Scenario for CI:

 ![alt text](https://github.com/jaiswaladi246/30-Days-Of-DevOps/blob/main/Images/1.png?raw=true)
-- Feature-1 → Assigned to Developer1 → Commits code once done
+- `Feature-1` → Assigned to Developer1 → Commits code once done
-- Feature-2 → Assigned to Developer2 → Commits code once done
+- `Feature-2` → Assigned to Developer2 → Commits code once done
-- Feature-3 → Assigned to Developer3 → Commits code once done
+- `Feature-3` → Assigned to Developer3 → Commits code once done

 When Commit is done by all, then the code for all the features is combined or integrated.
 This process of adding different features code and building as well as testing at the same time without affecting or causing problems is CI.

-1. Code Commit: Developers write code and commit their changes to a version control system (such as Git).
+1. `Code Commit`: Developers write code and commit their changes to a version control system (such as Git).
-2. Build: The CI server retrieves the latest code changes from the repository and builds the application.
+2. `Build`: The CI server retrieves the latest code changes from the repository and builds the application.
 This step involves compiling code, resolving dependencies, and creating executable artifacts.
-3. Automated Tests: The CI server runs a suite of automated tests to verify the integrity of the codebase.
+3. `Automated Tests`: The CI server runs a suite of automated tests to verify the integrity of the codebase.
 This includes unit tests, integration tests, and other forms of automated testing.
-4. Reporting: The CI server provides feedback to the development team, indicating whether the build and tests were successful or if any issues were found.
+4. `Reporting`: The CI server provides feedback to the development team, indicating whether the build and tests were successful or if any issues were found.

 ## Continuous Deployment (CD) / Continuous Delivery (CD)